 The projects group invites watersports users and others to help fulfil its aims and help resolve any issues that may arise from time to time:

-Back in 1999, rafts were constructed and piled high with barley straw to improve the water quality of the loch.
+Back in 1999, KLUG designed and built the barley straw rafts and piled them high with barley straw to improve the water quality of the loch.
 The general guidance was adapted to build six rafts (Lochframes -

-Report by Ron Edwards, Chairperson, for the Annual Meeting, 18th April 2016.
+Report by Ron Edwards, Chairperson, for the Annual Meeting 2018.

-The purpose of the Chairman’s report is to highlight all the progress and improvements that have been accomplished during the year, any issues and thoughts for the future.
-The various sports and leisure activities are thriving and the number of visitors to Kinghorn Loch continues to grow with each passing year.
-Our success is the proof of all the hard work that a lot of people put in over many years and especially the last three.
-I would like to greatly thank everyone who has volunteered their help to make the latest Trust project “Provision of visitor facilities at Kinghorn Loch and its environs” possible and such a success.
-A huge amount has been achieved.
+The purpose of this update is to highlight the progress and improvements that have been accomplished during the year, together with any issues that exist and thoughts for the future.
+The various sports and leisure activities are thriving and the number of visitors to Kinghorn Loch continues to grow.
+The ‘Barn at the Loch’ café, run by Bruce and Sarah Stuart, is proving a big draw for people who are walking in the area or using the loch for water sports.
+Our success is proof of all the hard work that a lot of people have put in over many years and the extent of co-

 Kirkcaldy Canoe Club is the longest established group at the loch, with more than thirty-

-The area covered by the Trust, from the loch through Craigencalt woodland and right up to the old Binnend village, has been greatly improved by all our volunteers over a few years with great help from Alcan and funders and now with increased numbers of visitors, there is a buzz in the air.
+The area covered by the Trust, from the loch through Craigencalt woodland and right up to the old Binn village, has been greatly improved by all our volunteers over a number of years with great help from Alcan and funders and now with increased numbers of visitors, there is a buzz in the air.
+Altogether things are looking very healthy.
+The combination of the water, the ducks, wonderful walks and the countryside, and with a drop off at the café, the area is attracting more and more people, particularly young families and it is great to see.
 A big thanks once again for all your support.

 In 2007, funding was secured and plans were fulfilled to build a new jetty on the north bank.
 This reversed the erosion of the bank and greatly improved the launching area for Kirkcaldy Canoe Club, Kinghorn Sailing Club, the Scouts and visiting water sport users.
 After many months of work by volunteers, the launching area was completed.
 In 2011 it required some repair, securing the planks with more allowance for expansion.
 This was necessary because, when the work was originally done, Plaswood planks were a new product and the expansion characteristics not fully understood (black planks expand in heat of sunshine, the bottom of the planks do not!).
 Anyway, quite an effort -